m-bock/purescript-transit/README.md

 ### Generate State Diagrams

-One of the key benefits of transit is that you can generate state diagrams directly from your type-level specification.
+One of the key benefits of **Transit** is that you can generate state diagrams directly from your type-level specification.
 This ensures your diagrams always stay in sync with your code—no manual updates required.

 To generate a state diagram, you use `reflectType` to convert your type-level DSL specification to a term-level equivalent, then write it to a Graphviz `.dot` file: